JFryy/wiki-search-helper-extension/README.md

 ## Wikipedia Search Extension Helper
-This is a dead simple and basic extension that adds a context menu for highlighted text to search in wikepdia and additionally adds a popup menu for wikipedia searching.
-A small project made in an hour or two for fun (I have not made an extension before).
+This is a basic extension that adds a context menu for highlighted text to search in wikepdia and additionally adds a popup menu for wikipedia searching.
+A small project made in an hour or two for fun (I have not made a chrome extension before).
 The results are opened within a new tab.
-Published to google extension store.
+Published to google extension store, there are probably better extensions that do the same thing.

 ### Examples